 Place two sets of the story sections at the front of your space.
 Divide the group into two teams and sit each team in a circle.
 Give each group a die.
 Play the music, passing the die around the circle.
 When the music stops, one player in each circle should throw the die and run to collect the corresponding story section from the front.
 When teams have collected all the sections, they should order the story and guess what happened next.

-Listen to both groups’ versions of the story and then read the story out from the front to check they had the right order and to see if their final section was right!
+Listen to both groups’ versions of the story and then read the story out from the front to check they had the right order and to see if their final section was right.
 Encourage sound effects as you read!

-1 Jesus had gone back up to heaven.
+1. Jesus had gone back up to heaven.
 The disciples had witnessed amazing things in their time with him, but they had never seen anything like that.
 He told them that they wouldn’t be alone because the Holy Spirit would come on them and they’d have power.
 It sounded good!

-2 But it hadn’t happened yet…They were sitting in together in a room wondering what was next, when there was an enormous noise.
+2. But it hadn’t happened yet…They were sitting in together in a room wondering what was next, when there was an enormous noise.
 It sounded like the strongest wind.
 The whole house shook.
 The noise sounded like it was coming from heaven.
 Was this the power Jesus had told them about?

-3 Suddenly they all had flames of fire on the tops of their heads!
+3. Suddenly they all had flames of fire on the tops of their heads!
 It wasn’t burning them on the outside, but inside they felt God’s power running right through their bodies.
 What a feeling!
-They had never known such joy and such peace!
+They had never known such joy and such peace.
 The Holy Spirit had come, just as Jesus promised!

-4 They started speaking in different languages!
-They spilled out of the room, still speaking foreign words!
+4. They started speaking in different languages!
+They spilled out of the room, still speaking foreign words.
 Crowding around them, some Jews who were from different countries could hear the disciples speaking their languages.

-5 Amazed, these Jews asked each other: “Aren’t these men just simple fishermen from Galilee?
+5. Amazed, these Jews asked each other: “Aren’t these men just simple fishermen from Galilee?
 How can they speak in our languages?
 We are from all over the world, but they are telling us all the great things God has done in our very own languages!
 How can this be?”

-6 Some of the Pharisees who had been watching from further away, raised their eyebrows and tutted.
+6. Some of the Pharisees, who had been watching from further away, raised their eyebrows and tutted.
 “They’re drunk,” they exclaimed.
 “Making fools of themselves yet again.”

 At the point get the two groups to come up with their own version of what happened next.
 When they’ve finished, encourage them to read these out.